NOT-LPC/notlpc-concept/content/about/our-meetings.md

 toc: false
 ---

-North of Tyne Local Pharmaceutical Committee usually meets on the first Wednesday of Jan, Mar, May, Jul, Sep and Nov.
 Community pharmacy contractors are welcome to observe our meetings.
 We also welcome representatives of our stakeholders to meet and present to the committee.
 If you would like to attend a committee meeting, please email [lpc@northoftynelpc.com](mailto:lpc@northoftynelpc.com).